-Freedom Finger offers 24 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 24 accessibility features for Freedom Finger in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Freedom Finger is a tongue in cheek game where you pilot a hand that can shoot from its middle finger.
 Along with the shooting, the game is music driven as you punch, grab, and pound enemies to smithereens.
 It takes the classic, Gradius and Nemisis shooting games in a comedic direction.

-Freedom Finger has 5 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in Freedom Finger which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.